 Border Passages with Viet Thanh Nguyen (Vietnam)Monday, April 9, 2018 @ 1 p.m. - 3 p.m.

-Join us for a reading with Viet Thanh Nguyen presented in partnership with Pittsburgh Arts & Lectures and the Carnegie Nexus: Becoming Migrant series.
+Join us for a live reading, talk-back, and art workshop with Viet Thanh Nguyen presented in partnership with Pittsburgh Arts & Lectures and the Carnegie Nexus: Becoming Migrant series.

 “A major writer with firsthand knowledge of the human rights drama exploding on the international stage—and the talent to give us inroads toward understanding it.”—THE WASHINGTON POST

 Pulitzer Prize-winning author Viet Thanh Nguyen can’t remember a time when he wasn’t a refugee.
 When he was four, in 1975, his family joined the masses of South Vietnamese fleeing the Viet Cong.
 His first reliable memories began when his family arrived at a Pennsylvania resettlement camp and was temporarily split up.

 Join Nguyen, author of The Refugees and The Sympathizer, Divya Heffley of Carnegie Museum of Art, and Patrick McShea of Carnegie Museum of Natural History for a live reading and discussion, followed by a hands-on workshop that layers passages of text with memories of what we perceive to be home.

 Divya Rao Heffley is Senior Manager of Engagement and Strategy at Carnegie Museum of Art, where she guides the collaborative process behind Collecting Experiences.
 This exploratory initiative, centered in the museum’s collection galleries, prioritizes inclusive interpretive strategies and empowers multiple perspectives, building more access points for visitors to engage with art.